PorkShoulderHolder/timeshift/README.md

 # graphite-timeshift

-This is a flask based system for running a 3d graph visualization web app.
+This is a flask based system for running a fully interactive 3d graph visualization web app.
 The server takes a graphml file (like the example file included) as a command line argument and computes a layout using python-igraph on the backend.
 ![](/timeshift_sample.png?raw=true)

 ### how it works